raydiak/Inline-Lua/README.md

 Positional indices, on the other hand, are treated as integers in Perl as always.
 Lua tables use 1-based indexing when treated as an array, while Perl uses zero-based indexing.
-When accessed as an array, the index is offset by one accordingly.
+When accessed as an array, the index is offset accordingly.
 In other words, $table[0] is the same element as $table{1}.

 An attempted method call which cannot be resolved by the ::Table object is attempted as a method call or attribute access on the table by the usual Lua OO